ldclabs/token-listing/docs/cca.md

-# Continuous Clearing Auction (CCA) on ICP
+# Tokenlist.ing Continuous Clearing Auction (CCA)

 **Language:** Rust

 **Reference:** [Uniswap CCA](https://docs.uniswap.org/contracts/liquidity-launchpad/CCA)

-The **ICP Continuous Clearing Auction (CCA)** is a high-precision, continuous-time token distribution mechanism designed for the Internet Computer.
+The **Tokenlist.ing Continuous Clearing Auction** is a high-precision, continuous-time token distribution mechanism designed for the Internet Computer.
 Unlike EVM-based implementations that rely on discrete blocks and tick-based approximations, this implementation leverages the computational capacity of ICP to achieve **millisecond-level precision** and **O(1) settlement complexity** using an accumulator-based mathematical model.

 ## 1. Overview & Key Advantages